Here are some things to consider if you’re deciding if becoming a vendor is the right choice for you.

-If you sell prepared or processed food you may be required to get seasonal food permits and submit to periodic health inspections.
-If you do have to register with the state or local authority you’ll need to fill out an application, pay a fee and submit to any required inspections.
+If you sell prepared or processed food, you may be required to get seasonal food permits and submit to periodic health inspections.
+If you do have to register with the state or local authority, you’ll need to fill out an application, pay a fee and submit to any required inspections.
 You may need to obtain a food safety certification too, which is an additional expense.

 You’ll most likely also be asked to carry liability insurance for your business.
 You’ll want to discuss getting a new policy, or having this coverage added to your policy with your agent.

-It’s also a good idea to look into setting up a formal legal structure for your business.
+Lastly, it’s a good idea to look into setting up a formal legal structure for your business.
 Using an LLC or S-corp will help provide additional legal protection.

 How much time can you commit?

 Along with getting up early and spending the majority of a day at the farmer’s market, you’ll be working throughout the week.
-As we mentioned earlier, your work will start months before the actually market opens.
+As we mentioned earlier, your work will start months before the actual market opens.
 You’ll have to make sure you have time to plant, grow and pick any of the harvest you’re growing.